Jobs - Global Majority Performers

 Activity is currently planned across these four weeks:

-- w/c 31st January 2022 – Second development week in Manchester
+- 31st January-4th February 2022 – Five-day development week in Manchester

-Our Director, Writer, and Performers will all receive the same fee of £500 per week.
+Our Director, Writer, and Performers will all receive the same fee of £100 per day, and £125 per performance day.

 Performers will be employed on a freelance contract and are responsible for their own Tax and NI.
 We are able to provide reasonable travel expenses around the North West, and will be arranging travel from Manchester to Lancaster in the final week.
 Unfortunately we are not able to provide accommodation or subsistence allowances for this stage of the project.